This website uses cookies to ensure you get the best experience.

 Boat tour Sian Ka'an

-Day 7 – Day trip from Tulum to Akumal
+Day 7 – Day Trip from Tulum to Akumal

 We loved snorkelling with turtles in Akumal.
 We’ve snorkelled with turtles in many places before and we can say that we had a great experience in Akumal as we easily saw several turtles.
 Additionally, the white sandy beach is a nice little spot to dry off and relax a bit afterwards.